saurabhssh/BashSSLGenerator/README.md

 	./sslgen.sh <common_Name>

-  Common name is mandatory, as script wont run without it.
-  Extensions like .key , .csr & .crt will be taken care by script.
+Common name is mandatory, as script wont run without it.Extensions like .key , .csr & .crt will be taken care by script.
 Please do not enter it with common name.

 	eg: ./sslgen.sh matrix.test.sabre.com

 It uses HOME Variable for path validation.
 For eg, my HOME variable is set to location "/home/saurabh" my present working directory should be "/home/saurabh/ssls" before execution.

 2. Next, the script will check for three main folders i.e. ssl.key,ssl.csr & ssl.crt, if these 3 folders do not exist script will create them  for you in background.